 Many showed me their scar(s).

-And their stories inspired me to keep telling mine.
+And their willingness to share their stories inspired me to keep telling mine.

 I was going to bring it to the Adelaide Fringe 2020, at Holden Street Theatres,